Our 54,000 members are the College – working for you and with you is at the heart of everything we do.

 Latest news

-14 March 2024
+14 October 2024

 Upcoming events

-Minor Surgery Skills | Entry Level (includes DOPS) - Leeds
+Minor Surgery Skills | Entry Level (includes DOPS) - Norwich

-This two day beginners course is a mixture of theoretical and practical sessions and is intended for all GPs who wish to carry out Minor Surgery in their practices.
+This two-day beginners course is a mixture of theoretical and practical sessions and is intended for all GPs who wish to carry out Minor Surgery in their practices.
 It also includes the Direct Observations of Procedural Skills (DOPS) Assessment.